For the first time in over a decade, AMD has finally produced a contender to NVIDIA’s flagship consumer GPU.

 Fortunately, MSI’s solution with this GPU is pretty good.
 This beast of GPU averages between 67 °C and 70 °C, which is not bad.
 It is even better when you consider that the noise levels never exceed 30 dBA.

-Of course, if you don’t care about noise levels and you just want lower temperatures, you can always ramp up the fan speed.
+Of course, if you don’t care about noise levels and want lower temperatures, you can always ramp up the fan speed.

 Gigabyte RX 6900 XT Gaming OC